Thayvee/HedgeUnlockSystem/README.md

 # HedgeUnlockSystem
-My take on Ted-ED episode 1' s problem from his series of coding.
+My take on Ted-ED episode 1' s problem from it's series of coding.
 Python 3.